Chile votes on proposed constitution with big changes

 “Polls have not been able to capture the new voter, and above all, the young voter,” Loncon said.

+“The constitution that was written now leans too far to one side and does not have the vision of all Chileans,” 41-year-old Roberto Briones said after voting.
+“We all want a new constitution, but it needs to have a better structure.”
+Briones was particularly opposed to the “different systems of justice,” saying, “We’re all Chileans, regardless of whether we have different origins.”

-Supporters say that was at least in part due to a flood of fake news that spread lies about the proposed constitution.
+Supporters say opposition to the new document has been due at least in part to a flood of falsehoods spread about its contents.

-But it wasn’t just about the document’s contents.
-Chileans also grew frustrated at the convention delegates who often made headlines for the wrong reasons, such as one who lied about having leukemia and another who cast a vote while taking a shower.
+But Chileans also grew frustrated at the convention delegates, who often made headlines for the wrong reasons: One lied about having leukemia and another cast a vote while taking a shower.

 “An opportunity was missed to build a new social pact in Chile,” said Sen. Javier Macaya, head of the conservative Independent Democratic Union party that is campaigning against the new constitution.
 “We are defending the option to reject (the document) so we have a new chance to do things better.”